TIBCOSoftware/snappydata/docs/install.md

 2. Individually configure and start each member

 !!!
 Note:
-	We are providing all configuration parameter as command line arguments rather than reading from a conf file.
+	All configuration parameter are provided as command line arguments rather than reading from a conf file.

 The example below starts a cluster by individually launching locator, server and lead processes.